 The "liquid" part of liquid chalk is alcohol, which evaporates quickly, but if your battered hands are covered with cuts and gobies, then you shouldn't use liquid chalk.
 Sure it sterilizes, but it also stings, and rubbing fine grains of chalk into your wounds doesn't exactly promote healing.
 Mammut's Liquid Chalk is a much better value than the competition.

-Read review: Mammut Liquid Chalk
+Read more: Mammut Liquid Chalk review

 Best Chalk Ball